Crashprn/CS_5060/Midterm/README.md

 ![image](Figures/VolInjection.png)

 * American
-    + Profit: $10,627
+    + Profit: $29,443
-    + Store Price: - $7,881
+    + Store Price: $2,747

 * European
-    + Profit: $56,308
+    + Profit: $101,603
-    + Store Price: - $37,983
+    + Store Price: $2,210

 ### How do American lease-to-own prices change?

 The American style lease-to-own generally has the same amount of profitability as the the low volatility simulation.
 This is because the store can be sold at anytime especially when the store drops significantly in value.
 As a result the American style lease-to-own is significantly more stable in highly volatile markets.
-And has the possibility of being much more profitable when the market is more volitile because it can be sold at a volitility peak.
+This is evident from the American style option beating the European in store sell price.

 ### How do European lease-to-own prices change?

-The European style lease-to-own performs significantly worse with respect to overall profit and store selling price.
-This shows the susceptibility of the european style because its overall profit varies significantly with volatility.
+Compared to the previous, the European style lease-to-own performs about the same because the inflation is likely low.
+However, the store sell profit is less than the American style option because the store cannot be sold at any time.
+This then shows that the american style option is a offers better store selling prices in volatile markets.
 In addition, if the profit from the merchandise were to become more volatile the store would likely lose even more value as most of the profitability of the store relies on the profit from merchandise.
-This then shows that the american style option is a much better option in volatile markets.

 # Problem 4